tube0013/tube_gateways/README.md

 ⚠️ **Site Re-Organization in progress** ⚠️

 Information and documentation on TubeZB coordinators and routers.
-Pre-assembed hardware devices can be purchased from https://tubeszb.com
+Pre-assembled hardware devices can be purchased from https://tubeszb.com

 TubeZB Coordinators work via serial over Ethernet for use with any zigbee controller project that can access and interface with a remote Serial to IP bridge/proxy server device.